allhailjustice/vis_class_project/Processbook.md

 * Clear: It is used to clear the plots.

 and two rows of plots:
-* Estimated layout:
+* Estimated layout: the nearest graph's layouts from dataset selected by our graphlet kernel without computing its actual layout.
-* Real layout:
+* Real layout: actual layouts computed using three layout methods.

 ## Visualization Technique
 What were the difficulties in implementing the paper?
 What did you have to learn, above and beyond the paper, in order to implement it?